Connecting Applications with Services

 Now that you have a continuously running, replicated application you can expose it on a network.
 Before discussing the Kubernetes approach to networking, it is worthwhile to contrast it with the “normal” way networking works with Docker.

 By default, Docker uses host-private networking, so containers can talk to other containers only if they are on the same machine.
 In order for Docker containers to communicate across nodes, there must be allocated ports on the machine’s own IP address, which are then forwarded or proxied to the containers.
 This obviously means that containers must either coordinate which ports they use very carefully or ports must be allocated dynamically.

-Coordinating ports across multiple developers is very difficult to do at scale and exposes users to cluster-level issues outside of their control.
+Coordinating port allocations across multiple developers or teams that provide containers is very difficult to do at scale, and exposes users to cluster-level issues outside of their control.
 Kubernetes assumes that pods can communicate with other pods, regardless of which host they land on.
-We give every pod its own cluster-private-IP address so you do not need to explicitly create links between pods or map container ports to host ports.
+Kubernetes gives every pod its own cluster-private IP address, so you do not need to explicitly create links between pods or map container ports to host ports.
 This means that containers within a Pod can all reach each other’s ports on localhost, and all pods in a cluster can see each other without NAT.
-The rest of this document will elaborate on how you can run reliable services on such a networking model.
+The rest of this document elaborates on how you can run reliable services on such a networking model.